hapass/bullet_simulator/README.md

 ## Tasks

-Wednesday:

-1. Add bullets to the screen through bullet manager - single threaded.
-1. Move bullets on the screen - single threaded.
+Thursday:

+1. Bullets should appear when time comes.
+1. Speed should not depend on frame rate.
+1. Bullets should die when time comes.
 1. Implement collision detection and resolution - single threaded.

-Thursday:

 1. Optimize drawing and collision detection as much as possible.
     * try using broad and narrow collision phases